INFORMSJoC/2023.0322/README.md

 The **script** folder contains the scripts used for DML data transformation and grouping effect analysis.

-1. test_ddml_gd.jl: This file is used to test the performance of the proposed and traditional solvers for regularized diagonal DML.
+1. test_ddml_gd.jl: The script is used to test the performance of the proposed and traditional solvers for regularized diagonal DML.
-2. test_ddml_admm.jl: This file is specially used to test the performance of the ADMM solver for regularized diagonal DML.
+2. test_ddml_admm.jl: The script is specially used to test the performance of the ADMM solver for regularized diagonal DML.
-3. grid_search_ddml_admm.jl: This file is used to conduct grid search, i.e., generate transformed files using different combinations of alpha and regWeight, such that we can evaluate the performances of the generated files with k-NN, and find the best parameter combination.
+3. grid_search_ddml_admm.jl: The script is used to conduct grid search, i.e., generate transformed files using different combinations of alpha and regularization weights, such that we can evaluate the performances of the generated files with k-NN, and find the best parameter combination.
-4. reg_path_diag_dml.jl: This file is used to generate the regularization path with different combinations of alpha and reglarization weights (defined in Eq.
+4. reg_path_diag_dml.jl: The script is used to generate the regularization path with different combinations of alpha and regularization weights (defined in Eq.
 3).
 5. grouping_effect_analysis.jl: This file is used to analyze the grouping effects of the features.
 This file depends on the results generated by reg_path_diag_dml.jl, i.e., the regularization path results.
-6. grouping_effect_analysis_amended.jl: This file is used to analyze the grouping effects of the features with the amend factor.
+6. grouping_effect_analysis_amended.jl: The script is used to analyze the grouping effects of the features with the amend factor.
 This file depends on the results generated by reg_path_diag_dml.jl, i.e., the regularization path results.

 ## Data files